alexpkeil1/qgcomp/README.md

-#### QGcomp (quantile g-computation): an alternative to weighted quantile sums for estimating the effects of an exposure mixture that does not assume effects of all exposures go in the same direction.
-Works for continuous and binary outcomes.
+#### QGcomp (quantile g-computation): estimating the effects of exposure mixtures.
+Works for continuous, binary, and right-censored survival outcomes.

+#### Flexible, unconstrained, fast and guided by modern causal inference principles